 Since 1891, the Maine Library Association has promoted library interests in the State of Maine.
-Over the years, MLA’s membership has grown to over 400 librarians, support staff, and library supporters.
+Over the years, MLA’s membership has grown to over 700 library workers and library supporters.

-We develop continuing education and professional development opportunities for our members, organize the annual Maine Library Association Annual Conference, and other regional forums.
+We develop continuing education and professional development opportunities for our members, such as monthly Coffee Chats and the annual Maine Library Association Annual Conference.

 MLA groups offer the opportunity to work on areas of special interest, network with like-minded colleagues across the state and across library types, and to work towards the betterment of libraries in Maine.
 Have an impact by participating in an special interest or advocacy group, or on one of the committees that keeps our organization working.